lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 and a lot of CEOs are hoping that AI will eliminate a lot of jobs.
 That leads immediately to a joke (sorry):

 > *Alice*: They are going to replace our CEO by AI!
-A soulless entity will be making heartless decisions!
+Soon, a soulless entity will be making heartless decisions!

 > *Bob*: But how is that different from now?